mbarulli/nostr-logo/README.md

 In order to ensure the widest reach, Andrea released his work for the Nostr community under the **Creative Commons Zero v1.0 Universal** (CC0) license.
 CC0 enables creators and owners of copyright-protected content to waive their rights so that others may freely build upon, enhance and reuse the works for any purposes without restriction under copyright or database law.

+### Donate to Andrea!
+If you like this logo, show your appreciation by sending Andrea a small donation: https://getalby.com/p/bembureda